Symptoms of breast cancer

 The rashes on the breast may look like clusters of insect bites and may also be accompanied by itchiness.

-Scaling, peeling and flaking of skin are symptoms of skin conditions like eczema and atopic dermatitis.
+Scaling, peeling, and flaking of skin are symptoms of skin conditions like atopic dermatitis (commonly called eczema).
 However, they are also symptoms of Paget's disease, a type of breast cancer that typically affects the nipples.

 Pitting breast skin is one of the symptoms of inflammatory breast cancer.
 A person with this type of cancer may notice dimpling or pitting.